Your backyard will go through a 10-step construction process to convert it from its current condition to the backyard of your dreams.

 You may notice block spacers under the steel.
 These help to hold the steel above the soil, so that it ends up being approximately in the middle of the gunite.
 This makes for the strongest possible shell for your pool.
 (Beware of pool builders who will put these spacers in place for the Inspector, but then remove them when they shoot the Gunite, so they can reuse them.
 This is not the time to pinch pennies!)

 When the steel is complete, it may look like the steps are missing.
 Don't worry, these will be built when we shoot the Gunite.

 Your pool is now ready to be plumbed with high-grade NSF (National Sanitation Foundation) approved "Schedule 40" PVC pipe, fittings and equipment.
 These make up the circulation system to your spa jets, to waterfalls, and/or to any other special items that you've chosen to customize your pool.

 All pipe connections are solidly and permanently bonded with PVC cement.
-Then, the entire plumbing system is pressure tested to 30psi to make sure there are no leaks.
+Then, the entire plumbing system is pressure tested to make sure there are no leaks.
 All plumbing work is performed by our in-house team of experts who have been plumbing our pools for more than 20 years.

 Now comes the unique process of "shooting the Gunite" to form the hard concrete shell of your pool.
 Gunite is a mixture of sand and cement that is applied by an experienced team of craftsmen using specialized tools and a pair of custom Gunite trucks.
 They will skillfully shoot the gunite around your pool's steel reinforcement grid to form your pool.